02engine/docs/docs/website/convert-cli.md

 - You can use a `say` block to output text to the console

+- You can use a `ask` block to prompt the user for input

 - cli.log(message) - Output text to console
 - cli.error(message) - Output error to console
 - cli.warn(message) - Output warning to console